 thought of Oakeshott and Eric Voegelin to the art and politics of

-Dr. Lynne Hinojosa, Assistant Professor in the Honors Program
+Dr. Lynne Hinojosa, Associate Professor in the Honors Program

 Alexander Residence Hall 103 (HRC)

 Dr. Hinojosa began teaching in the English Department at Baylor in 2003 and joined the Honors Program in 2008.
 She earned her MA and PhD in English at the University of Notre Dame, after completing a Masters in Humanities at the University of Dallas.
 She completed her BS at Wheaton College (Illinois).
 Dr. Hinojosa's scholarly interests include late nineteenth- and early twentieth-century English literature and culture, the novel, literary history, and the relation of religion to culture.
 Her book, The Renaissance, English Cultural Nationalism, and Modernism, 1860-1920, was published by Palgrave in 2009.
 She also has published essays in journals such as the Journal of Modern Literature, Christianity and Literature (forthcoming), and Clio: A Journal of Literature, Philosophy, and the Philosophy of History.
 She is currently working on a book that examines the treatment of Puritanism and morality in modernist British novels of the early twentieth century.

 Dr. Bill Neilson joined the Honors College in 2012.� He graduated from Baylor University in 1976 with a degree in Chemistry.� He attended the University of Texas Southwestern Medical School graduating in 1980.� He completed a general surgery residency at Parkland Hospital in 1985.� Dr. Neilson received an MS in Healthcare Management from the University of Texas at Dallas in 2010.� He holds clinical faculty appointments at the UT Southwestern Medical School and Texas Tech University